emicklei/melrose/docs/install.md

 ## Melrose plugin for Visual Studio Code<a name="plugin"></a>

-Currently, the `melrose` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrose/melrose-for-vscode-1.0.0.vsix) archive and put this in the `plugins` folder on your installed `Visual Studio Code` editor, or simply run:
+Currently, the `melrose` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrose/melrose-for-vscode-1.0.0.vsix) archive.
+You install the plugin form the Extensions overview in Visual Studio Code.

-	code --install-extension melrose-for-vscode-1.0.0.vsix